-When you’re diagnosed with a chronic illness you go through a mourning.
+When you’re diagnosed with a chronic illness it’s completely normal to go through a mourning period.
 You mourn the loss of the life you used to have and you mourn the loss of the life you planned on having.

-Prior to the diagnosis you hold out hope that whatever this is that’s plaguing your body, and your life, is going to get fixed.
-Whether it’s with a pill, some sort of physical therapy or whatever the doctors need you to do – life will resume as it once was, right?
+Prior to the diagnosis, you hold out hope that whatever this is that’s plaguing your body, and your life is going to get fixed.
+Whether it’s a pill, some sort of physical therapy or whatever the doctors need you to do – life will resume as it once was, right?
 Then you sit there and hear a few new medical terms and receive a new title that you never planned for and certainly never wanted.

 You leave the office that day different than when you walked in.